CraftOtega/contactUS-emailSubscribes/readme.md

 ### ADVICE
-1.If you want  your local machine should be able to send emails then Search on platforms like YOUTUBE, STACK OVERFLOW, OR GOOGLE SEARCH for configuration guide.
+1.If you want  your local machine should be able to send emails then Search on platforms like YOUTUBE,STACK OVERFLOW, OR GOOGLE SEARCH for configuration guide.

 2.If you didn't want send emails remove the  code that have to do with email sending, it works.